On the Constraints on Superconducting Cosmic Strings from 21-cm Cosmology: Astrophysical Constraints

 \subsection{Quantifying constraining power}

-~ Previously we have found qualitatively that of the data sets we consider, the HERA power spectrum upper limits provide the strongest constraints on high redshift astrophysics and $\ar$.
+~ Previously, we have found qualitatively that of the data sets we consider, the HERA power spectrum upper limits provide the strongest constraints on high redshift astrophysics and $\ar$.
 However, a joint analysis still leads to a substantial improvement in constraining power over individual experiment constraints.
-Here we quantify these statements more concretely.
+Here, we quantify these statements more concretely.

-In the case of a top-hat prior and posterior, there is an intuitive measure of the constraining power of a data set, the percentage of the prior volume that is consistent with the data ($\text{\%}_{\rm cons}$) (i.e.\ the volume of the posterior $V_{\mathcal{P}}$ over the volume of the prior $V_{\pi}$).
-This ratio can also be calculated from the Kullback–Leibler divergence $\mathcal{D}_{\rm KL}$ between the prior and posterior~\citep{Bevins_2023} as

-The constraining power of data sets can then be compared via $\text{\%}_{\rm cons} $, with lower percentages indicating greater constraining power.
+In the case of a top-hat prior and posterior, there is an intuitive geometric measure of the constraining power of a data set, the percentage of the parameter space volume that is consistent with the data ($\text{\%}_{\rm cons}$) (i.e.\ the parameter space volume of the posterior over the parameter space volume of the prior).
+Using $\text{\%}_{\rm cons}$, the constraining power of data sets can then be compared, with lower percentages indicating greater constraining power.

-Unfortunately, if the posterior (or prior) is not a top-hat distribution, its volume is no longer well-defined and the volume ratio definition of $\text{\%}_{\rm cons}$ breaks down.
-However, the Kullback–Leibler divergence remains well-defined~\citep{Mackay_2003} between any pair of distributions.
-Furthermore, since $\mathcal{D}_{\rm KL} \geq 0$ with equality only when the prior and posterior are identical, the $\mathcal{D}_{\rm KL}$ definition of percentage volume consistent retains the intuitive properties that the percentage of the prior volume consistent with the data is always between 0\% and 100\%, with 100\% corresponding to the data having no constraining power.
-Hence, for non-top-hat distribution, the $\mathcal{D}_{\rm KL}$ definition is used to generalize the concept of percentage volume consistent with the data.

-For example, consider a uniform prior that fully encompasses a multivariate Gaussian distribution posterior with covariance matrix $\Sigma$.
-Then, the $\mathcal{D}_{\rm KL}$ definition gives the percentage of the prior volume consistent with the data as~\citep{Handley_2019}

-where $\sigma_{\rm i}$ are the standard deviations along the principal axes of the multivariate Gaussian.
-From the final expression, we see the effective volume of the Gaussian is the same as a hyper-cuboid with side lengths of $\sqrt{2 \pi e} \approx 4.13$ times its principal axis standard deviations, which aligns with the intuitive expectation that a Gaussian extends to roughly $2$\,$\sigma$ in each direction along its principal axes.